911勛圖

 ERHR Presents:

-Time and Date: Wednesday 2 April, 12.30 - 2.00pm
+Time and Date: Wednesday 4 June, 12.30 - 2.00pm

-Speaker: , University of Cambridge
+Speaker: , University of Sussex

 Please contact Dom.Events@lse.ac.uk, for more information.

-Time and Date: Thursday 3 April, 1.00 - 3.00pm
+Time and Date: Tuesday 3 June, 3.00 - 5.00pm

-Speaker: , NOVA School of Business and Economics
+Speaker: , Stockholm School of Economics

 Please contact Dom.Events@lse.ac.uk, for more information.